 People rarely associate an attack with the fragrance of a product they use, especially if it’s a cleaning product.
 But try using cleaning products that are odour-free.

 More pollen travel in the air in the afternoon than any other time of day.
 Hence, it’s best to busy yourself indoors during that time to avoid exposure to pollen.

 Air conditioners help keep allergens out.
 So, use them whenever possible.

-Fungus and moulds are arch enemies of asthma and house-plants are the last place people look for, for moulds.
+Fungus and moulds are arch enemies of those with asthma and house-plants are the last place people look for, for moulds.
 Give house-plants a good wash now and then.
 Also, clean the bathroom tiles on a regular basis with soap and water, they’re another favourite mould hang-out.
 To prevent the mould from forming, ventilate the bath area and fix leakages promptly.

 Things kept outside gather dust, which is a trigger too.
 So keep much of your stuff in closed cabinets to avoid accumulation of dust or if outside, clean it on a regular basis.

 Good ventilation is a saviour for asthmatics.
 So, switch on the exhaust fan when cooking and keep the storage and other areas of the home well-ventilated.

 Those who suffer from asthma know well that an attack is often brought on not just by external triggers but also by fear, anxiety, anger, insecurity and other strong emotions.
 Ironically, not just negative emotions, but laughing too much may also bring on an attack in an asthmatic.

 In fact, if you’ve been having too frequent episodes of breathlessness, it’s best to avoid situations that you suspect will be high on emotions, either positive or negative, and hence difficult to manage.